 With a career spanning 37 years in both retail and institutional markets, Mr O'Brien brings to the Board wealth management experience in superannuation, investment management, insurance and advice.
+He is a Director of a number of the Group's subsidiaries.

-Mr O'Brien is a member of the Board Risk Committee and Board Strategy Committee and a Director of a number of the Group's subsidiary companies.
+Mr O'Brien is a member of the Board Risk Committee and Board Strategy Committee and a Director of a number of the group's subsidiary companies.

-Listed company Directorships held during the past three financial years:
+Listed company directorships held during the past three financial years:

-Templeton Global Growth Fund Limited (from August 2014 to February 2020).
+• Templeton Global Growth Fund Limited (from August 2014 to February 2020).